 - Hard-boiled egg whites with cucumber and pepper slices

 - Grilled chicken with a tomato and white bean salad

 - Grilled fish with green beans and quinoa

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

-- Greek yoghurt with some walnuts or almonds, fresh berries, and whole-grain granola
+- Greek yogurt with some walnuts or almonds, fresh berries, and whole grain granola

 - A protein shake

 - Grilled fish with a broccoli and spinach salad